 Cooking healthily is one of today’s growing trends, and steaming is one of the best ways to preserve tastes, texture, and nutritional values of food.
 Professional chefs have used steam ovens for years.
 But now they’ve also become available for home kitchens.
 New steam ovens with better and improved built-in versions can provide easy and healthy cooking for any modern kitchen.

 Home cooks who favour built-in steam ovens say they like the way they can lock in fresh flavours and create healthy dishes with ease.
 The moist air within the steam cavity means food is succulent and juicy once cooked.
 Plus, the food cooked in a built-in steam oven is said to retain more vitamins than they would if cooked in a conventional oven.
-Steam ovens can be easier to keep clean too as food spillages do not get baked onto the inside of the oven.
+Additionally, steam ovens can be easier to keep clean too as food spillages do not get baked onto the inside of the oven.

 So, what is a steam oven?

 Unlike traditional ovens which use hot air created by heating elements to cook, steam ovens simply use hot, pressurised steam.
 The boiling water turns into steam and circulates around the food to heat it up, whilst retaining the moisture.
 And it cooks the food quickly too.
 The majority of steam ovens have a removable water tank.
-So when the oven is turned on the water is fed into the reservoir and boiled into a cloud of hot steam.
+Therefore, when the oven is turned on the water is fed into the reservoir and boiled into a cloud of hot steam.
 Valves release the steam pressure, and different ovens will have different temperature ranges.
 There are two different types of steam oven available – standard steam ovens which only use steam, and steam ovens with convection that have an additional fan.

 Pros of Steam Ovens